godot-escoria/escoria-docs/general/what_is_escoria.rst

 Inventory and inventory items
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Escoria manages the inventory for the game developer.
+Escoria manages the **inventory** for the game developer.
 This includes items that
-are added or removed to the inventory and events and actions happening on
+are added to or removed from the inventory, and events and actions happening on
 inventory items ("look" and "use" items for example).

 Of course, the way the inventory is displayed to the player in terms of UI is